Food for Thought (restaurant): History

-The restaurant was founded by Margot Boyce-White in 1971 when the relocation of London's fruit and vegetable market to New Covent Garden caused the area to be redeveloped.
-The premises in Neal Street had formerly been used as a banana warehouse.
-The business changed hands in 1977 and was owned by Vanessa Garrett, daughter of the couple John and Jane Damant, who bought it.
+The restaurant was founded by Australian Margot Boyce-White in 1971, when the relocation of London's fruit and vegetable market to New Covent Garden caused the area to be redeveloped.
+The premises in Neal Street had formerly been used as a banana-ripening warehouse.
+The business changed hands in 1977 when John and Jane Damant purchased the restaurant, and Jane's daughter Vanessa Garrett later took over.
 Rising rents caused the restaurant to close on 21 June 2015.

 The counter-culture activist Sue Miles worked at Food for Thought, so starting a career as a restaurateur.

 The restaurant was patronised by workers in the nearby businesses of the Covent Garden district, which included the numerous theatres.
 Acts which ate there included the Red Hot Chili Peppers.

 A former stable and forge in Denmark Street was used by the proprietors of the restaurant as a storage area and sleeping quarters.
 This was then used by Andy's Guitars as an amplifier workshop and the testing there then developed into the famous 12 Bar Club.

 Cuisine

 The food at the restaurant was vegetarian and some of it was vegan.
-Fresh vegetables were used but, to keep the cost down, these were not normally organic, The preparation avoided peeling to preserve the nutrients in the skin of the vegetables.
+Fresh vegetables were used but, to keep the cost down, these were not normally organic.
+The preparation avoided peeling to preserve the nutrients in the skin of the vegetables.

+Two different cookbooks, composed of the restaurant's recipes, were written by the head chef Jane Noraika (formerly Jane Stimpson).
+New Food for Thought: A New Era in Vegetarian Cuisine was first published in 1994, with a revised and expanded second edition released in 2002, titled New Food for Thought: Over 200 Recipes from London's Original Vegetarian Restaurant (originally named More Food for Thought, prior to publication).